Cabin Pressure (radio series)

 Cabin Pressure is a radio sitcom written and created by John Finnemore and directed and produced by David Tyler.
-It follows the exploits of the eccentric crew of the single aeroplane owned by "MJN Air" as they are chartered to take all manner of items, people or animals across the world.
+It follows the exploits of the eccentric crew of the single aeroplane owned by MJN Air as they are chartered to take all manner of items, people and animals across the world.
 The show stars Finnemore, Stephanie Cole, Roger Allam and Benedict Cumberbatch.

 The programme was first broadcast on BBC Radio 4 in 2008.
 Four series have been broadcast, along with a special 2010 Christmas Day episode.
-The show's finale, entitled "Zurich", was broadcast as a two-part special on 23 and 24 December 2014.
+The show's finale, entitled Zurich, was broadcast as a two-part special on 23 and 24 December 2014.

 The series' opening music is Mikhail Glinka's Overture to Ruslan and Lyudmila.

 Overview

 Setting

-The story takes place at MJN Air, the world's smallest airline, consisting of just one 16-seater plane: a "Lockheed McDonnell 312", registration Golf Echo Romeo Tango India (G-ERTI), and thus nicknamed "Gerti".
-The company name derives from when owner Carolyn Knapp-Shappey (Stephanie Cole) was awarded Gerti as part of her divorce settlement with her Australian husband Gordon Shappey (Timothy West) and thus proudly proclaimed that Gerti was: "My Jet Now".
-The company is so small, with Carolyn joking that rather than an airline MJN is more of an "airdot", that everything is run on a tight budget and they are willing to take on any job to keep the business going.
+The story takes place at MJN Air, the world's smallest airline, consisting of just one 16-seater aeroplane: a Lockheed McDonnell 3-12 business jet, with the aircraft registration Golf Echo Romeo Tango India — G-ERTI — and thus nicknamed Gerti.
+The company name derives from when owner Carolyn Knapp-Shappey (Stephanie Cole) was awarded Gerti as part of her divorce settlement with her Australian husband, Gordon Shappey, (Timothy West) and thus proudly proclaimed that Gerti was: "My Jet Now".
+The company is so small — with Carolyn joking that MJN was not so much an airline as more of an "airdot" — that everything is run on a tight budget and they are willing to take on any job to keep the business going.
 The company is based in the fictional Fitton Airport, located somewhere in the Midlands.

-Each episode is named after a different city (often a destination for MJN in the episode) each beginning with successive letters of the alphabet.
-The episodes were not broadcast in alphabetical order, but The Complete Cabin Pressure: From A to Z collection does play the episodes alphabetically.
+Each episode is named after a different city, starting with Abu Dhabi (often a destination for MJN in the episode), each beginning with a successive letter of the alphabet.
+The episodes were not broadcast by the BBC in alphabetical order, but The Complete Cabin Pressure: From A to Z collection does have the episodes alphabetically.